ec-jrc/jeolib-jiplib/doc/jiplib.rst

 * ``dict`` (Python Dictionary) with key value pairs.
 Each key (a 'quoted' string) is separated from its value by a colon (:).
 The items are separated by commas and the dictionary is enclosed in curly braces.
 An empty dictionary without any items is written with just two curly braces, like this: {}.
 A value can be a list that is also separated by commas and enclosed in square brackets [].

 Returns:
    A multiband raster dataset with one band for each class.
 The pixel values represent the respective frequencies of the classes (scaled to Byte).
 To create a hard classified output, obtain the maxindex of this output.
 The result will then contains the class indices (0-nclass-1).
-To obtain the same class numbers as defined in the reference dataset, use the :py:func::`Jim:reclass` method (see example below).
+To obtain the same class numbers as defined in the reference dataset, use the :py:func:`Jim:reclass` method (see example below).

 Supported keys in the dict: